 Another great use of geotargeting is tying in specific location keywords.
 “Coffee shops in Uptown” will include your business ad if your keywords include “coffee shop” and “Uptown.”

 With geotargeting, we are now focusing on specific targeted audiences for a location.
-Regardless of the person, we are advertising to is physically at the area we have set as a target.
-That’s the most significant difference between the two.
-Whether or not someone is physically at a location.
-Geotargeting ads are not limited by physical boundaries – or in this case, virtual.
+The person we are advertising to is physically at the area we have set as a target.
+That’s the most significant difference between the two – whether or not someone is physically at a location.
+Geotargeting ads are not limited by physical boundaries – or, in this case, virtual.

-Geofencing vs. geotargeting and which one is the right one for your ad campaign
+Geofencing vs. geotargeting – which one is right for your ad campaign?

 Which of these two is the right one for your ad campaign?
 It depends on your goals.
 Who is it that you want to target?
-Is your campaign better suited for someone that is physically near your location?
-Or, do you want to reach someone that is outside of your virtual fence, but might be entering inside of it soon because of your too hard to refuse offer?
+Is your campaign better suited for someone who is physically near your location?
+Or do you want to reach someone who is outside of your virtual fence, but might be entering inside of it soon because of your too-hard-to-refuse offer?

 Remove probability by understanding your target audience, and then you can determine which one is better for you.
-That simple.
+It’s that simple.
 It’s hard not to find someone on their phone in public.
 This is what makes location-based ads so popular and effective.

 How much does geofencing advertising cost?

-The cost to run a geofencing advertising campaign with Facebook, Google Ads, Snapchat, and other programmatic platforms such as The Trade Desk, Appnexus or MediaMath does not cost more than any other non-geofenced campaign that you run with any of these platforms.
-The cost or bid price of your geofence advertising campaign is dependent on some key factors such as how competitive your market is and any additional targeting added to the ad campaign.
+Running a geofencing advertising campaign with Facebook, Google Ads, Snapchat, and other programmatic platforms such as The Trade Desk, Appnexus or MediaMath, does not cost any more than any other non-geofenced campaign you run with any of these platforms.
+The cost or bid price of your geofence advertising campaign is dependent on some key factors, such as how competitive your market is, and any additional targeting added to the ad campaign.

 Most geofencing marketing platforms allow you to bid on a CPM, CPA, CPC and vCPM basis.
 Each bidding method has the potential to drive different results, and it is essential that you select a bidding strategy that helps you accomplish your campaign goals.